 The breasts will probably be bruised, swollen, and uncomfortable after surgery, but this will pass in a few days.
 Any numbness in the breasts and nipples should lessen as swelling subsides.
 Stitches are removed after one to two weeks, and many patients return to work then.

 Will I like the results of my breast lift?

-If you agreed on realistic goals with your plastic surgeon, you should be very satisfied with the look of your lifted breasts.
-You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade.
+If you agreed on realistic goals with your plastic surgeon, you may be very satisfied with the look of your lifted breasts*.
+You may be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade*.

 What are the risks of mastopexy?

 Possible complications of a breast lift include:

 - Uneven positioning or shape of breasts or nipples